-Director Duties carried out on management or supervisory bodies Deputy Head Engineer at the State Grid Corporation of China Guangchao Zhu General Director of the Department of International Cooperation at the State Grid Corporation of China.
-Chairman of the Board of Directors at NGCP, Philippines Board Member of HKEI in Hong Kong, China Deputy Director General of the Department of International Cooperation at the State Grid Corporation of China Mengrong Cheng President of the State Grid Corporation of China US Office Mengrong Cheng Acting Chief of GEIDCO North America Office Director of Sherpa on Management Committee of Global Sustainable Electricity Partnership (G-SEP) Lequan Li Consultant of State Grid International Development Corporation Limited Member of the Board of Directors of AusNet Services Chairman of the Board of Directors of Fidelidade - Companhia de Seguros, S.A.
-Iorgo Magalhãos Correia Chairman of the Board of Directors of Luz Saúde, S.A.
-Jorge Magalhães Correia Non-executive Vice President of the Board of Directors of Banco Comercial Português, S.A.
-Non-executive member of the Board of Directors of Longrun Portugal, SGPS, S.A Managing Partner of CMS Rui Pena, Arnaut & Associados Member of the Executive Committee of CMS Legal Services EEIG (Frankfurt) José Luís Arnaut Chairman of the Board of Directors of ANA - Aeroportos de Portugal (Vinci Airports) Member oft he international Advisory Board of Goldman Sachs (London) Member of the Advisory Board of AON Vice-Chairman of the Lisbon Tourism Association Chairman of the General Meeting of Portway, Handling de Portugal, S.A.
+Director Duties carried out on management or supervisory bodies Managing Partner of CMS Rui Pena, Arnaut & Associados Member of the Executive Committee of CMS Legal Services EEIG (Frankfurt) Chairman of the Board of Directors of ANA - Aeroportos de Portugal (Vinci Airports) Member oft he international Advisory Board of Goldman Sachs (London) Member of the Advisory Board of AON José Luís Arnaut Vice-Chairman of the Lisbon Tourism Association Chairman of the General Meeting of Portway, Handling de Portugal, S.A.
 (Vinci Airports) Chairman of the General Meeting of Siemens Portugal Chairman of the General Meeting of Super Bock Group Chairman of the General Meeting of Tabaqueira II, S.A.
 Chairman of the General Meeting of the Portuguese Football Federation

 Upon their appointment, the non-executive directors named above stated that they were available to perform their duties in order to achieve established goals.
-Duties of independent non-executive directors at 31.12.2021.